Batman (1966 film): Tone and themes

 Even though it is often described (like many contemporary shows) as a parody of a popular comic-book character, some commentators believe that its comedy is not so tightly confined.
 They felt the film's depiction of the Caped Crusader "captured the feel of the contemporary comics perfectly".
 The film was made at a time when "the Batman of the Golden Age comics was already essentially neutered".

 Certain elements verge into direct parody of the history of Batman.
-The movie, like the TV series, is strongly influenced by the comparatively obscure 1940s serials of Batman, such as the escapes done almost out of luck.
+The movie, like the TV series, is strongly influenced by the comparatively obscure 1940s serials of Batman, such as the escapes done almost by luck.
 The penchant for giving devices a "Bat-" prefix and the dramatic use of stylized title cards during fight scenes acknowledge some of the conventions that the character had accumulated in various media, but the majority of Batman's campier moments can be read as a broader parody on contemporary mid-1960s culture in general.

-Furthermore, the movie represented Batman's first major foray into Cold War issues, paying heavy attention to Polaris Missiles, war surplus submarines and taking a poke at the Pentagon.
+Furthermore, the movie represented Batman's first major foray into Cold War issues, paying heavy attention to Polaris Missiles, war surplus submarines, and taking a poke at the Pentagon.
 The inclusion of a glory-hunting presidential character and the unfavorable portrayal of Security Council Members marked Batman's first attempts to poke fun at domestic and international politics.